Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 4) Evaluate (a) whether some or all your present family adults are Grown Wounded Children (GWCs), and (b) if so, what that has meant to you all.

 • clarify and affirm your personal mission on earth, and patiently enjoy overcoming obstacles as you pursue it (self actualize) within your limits.
-As you each do this...
+As you adults each do this...

 6) Family members agree together...